 When shooting photography with a film camera, make sure not to open your device once your film has been loaded and wound up.
 If you have made this mistake, chances are that the shots you already took will be unusable, since a single ray of light is enough to expose the sensitive surface of the film.

 The second tip is, after shooting for film, to keep your rolls of film in the fridge.
 This isn’t a requirement, but since they contain gelatin, it’s an effective way to prevent them from overheating.
 Just remember to take them out some time before use to avoid condensation.

 Developing your film

 Getting started with film photography is both simple and adventurous.
 It’s all about loading the film properly and paying more attention to your settings, especially if you have a manual camera.
-The first step is to match the sensitivity of your film with the setting in your camera.
+The first step, when shooting film, is to match the sensitivity of your film with the setting in your camera.
 Use your camera’s exposure meter and exposure indicator to get you started.
-The result may be a bit haphazard at first, but photography requires a little practice, experimentation and patience.
+The result may be a bit haphazard at first, but photography with a film camera requires a little practice, experimentation and patience.

 This article is the first in a series devoted to film photography that will delve deep and address various other aspects, such as the choice of film, development, and experimentation.
 In our next article, we will explain how to choose the best kind of film for your images.